Samit Kakkad: Career

+In 2022, he helmed the Marathi film 36 Gunn, which stars Santosh Juvekar, Purva Pawar, and Pushkar Shrotri.
+Kakkad also directed the Hindi web series Dharavi Bank, featuring Suniel Shetty and Vivek Oberoi.
+In 2024, he worked with Sharad Kelkar on the film Raanti, a remake of the Telugu movie Ugram.
+Raanti is set to release on November 22, 2024.

 Milestones

-Kakkad’s directorial debut Aayna Ka Bayna was screened extensively in the international festival circuit.
+Kakkad's directorial debut Aayna Ka Bayna was screened extensively in the international festival circuit.

 His second directorial venture Half Ticket won the Ecumenical Jury Award at the 57th Zlin International Film Festival 2017.